rileymat/ski-free/README.md

  * After 30 seconds a Rhino will appear at the bottom right corner of the window and chase skier.

 *** Fixed Bugs ***
- * Fixes game crash when turning left after crashing into an obstacle.
+ * Game crash when turning left after crashing into an obstacle.
  * After skier crashes turning both left or right will bring the skiier back up.
  * Modified rectangle detection to include entire bounds of object.
  * Skier can no longer go down through an obstacle.
+ * On initial startup if a new obstacle was randomly selected to be placed, game would crash.

 *** Known Bugs ***
  * When moving up if the skiier crashes into an obstacle, the skiier will recover above the obstacle.
- * The skiier jumps further in case where the skier is going at a diagonal.
+ * The skiier jumps further in cases where the skier is going at a diagonal.
  * Rhino can run through objects.

 *** Issues ***
  * Need to update loash dependency.

+# Original README

 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If you've never heard of SkiFree, Google has plenty of examples.
 Better yet, you can play our version here: